recolic/microsoft-intune-archlinux/README.md

 > To **use** a certificate.

-> Disclaimer: These packages in AUR were not created or maintained by me.
+> Disclaimer: AUR `microsoft-identity-broker-bin` and `intune-portal-bin` were not created or maintained by me.
+But I tested, they also works.

 1. Install `libsdbus-c++0 msalsdk-dbusclient microsoft-identity-broker` packages in this repo.
 Note that they depends on `jre11-openjdk`.
 2. Install `microsoft-edge-stable-bin` from AUR.